 Are we spending time efficiently?

 When it comes to the content lifecycle, time spent should be considered at the micro—as well as macro—level.
 How long does it take to find or share a single marketing file?
 What is the average project duration, and can those averages be brought down by introducing automation to the entire workflow?
-Garcia Jeans, for instance, was able to save 2,080 hours, or the equivalent of one full-time employee, by adopting a centralized brand portal where all campaign, lifestyle, and product images could be uploaded, categorized, and then found.
+One of our clients, for instance, was able to save 2,080 hours, or the equivalent of one full-time employee, by adopting a centralized brand portal where all campaign, lifestyle, and product images could be uploaded, categorized, and then found.

 Or is it more of the opposite?
 Do team members waste time on emails over a fragmented, manual creation process?
 Or even worse, is there too much waiting in the process?
 For example: waiting for a team member to respond because he/she is the only one with access to certain content.